melqiades/push_swap/README.md

 ---

 ## ✨ Features
-- Implements efficient sorting algorithms like **Quicksort** or **Merge Sort** tailored for stack-based sorting.
+- Implements efficient sorting algorithms for stack-based sorting.
-- Provides verbose output for debugging and understanding the sorting process.
 - Complies with the constraints defined by the project guidelines at 42 School.

 ---